When is The Last Kingdom season five on Netflix? - TheNewsTrace

 What might occur in season five?

-If season five have been to get the inexperienced mild, there are many instructions the story might go in subsequent.
+If season five have been to get the inexperienced gentle, there are many instructions the story might go in subsequent.

 Government producer Nigel Marchant advised RadioTimes.com: “I believe we wish to inform the story of those separate kingdoms coming collectively and the way that union occurs, and likewise does Uhtred get again to Bebbanburg?
 Does he get his dream?
 Does he discover his legacy?
 And what’s his involvement in bringing these kingdoms collectively?
 So, we’d love to hold on.”